 In order to register, you will have to provide some basic contact information, a photo (or scan) of your badge, and a photo (or scan) of your DVLA photo driving licence.
 At a later date we may require a copy of your TfL cab driver’s licence (your bill).
 All information provided will be stored securely and treated as confidential.
 Please see our Privacy Policy.

 As a general rule, it is likely that his/her estate will have a potential claim.
-For now, their executor should register, with no cost and no obligation, so that our legal team can assess the potential claim as we progress.
+Their executor should register, with no cost and no obligation, so that our legal team can assess the potential claim.

 No, there is no cost (and no obligation) as a result of registering.
 You simply provide some basic contact details (along with photographs of your badge and your DVLA photo driving licence) and we will be in touch shortly afterwards about the next steps.
 There is no cost or payment required at any point in our process, unless and until your case is successful.